Hermann Bondi: Other work

 He became a fellow of the Royal Society in 1959.
 He made a series of television programs called E=mc2 for the BBC in 1963.
 He was appointed a Knight Commander of the Bath in 1973.
 He was awarded the Einstein Society Gold Medal in 1983, the Gold Medal of the Institute of Mathematics and its Applications in 1988, the G.D.
 Birla International Award for Humanism, and the Gold Medal of the Royal Astronomical Society in 2001.
 He was awarded an Honorary Degree (Doctor of Science) by the University of Bath in 1974.

 His report into the flooding of London in 1953 led eventually to the building of the Thames Barrier.
 He also supported the proposal for a Severn Barrage to generate electricity, but this project was not carried forward.

 His papers from 1940 to 2000 are archived in 109 archive boxes by the Janus Project.

 Personal life

 His parents were Jewish, but he never "felt the need for religion" and was a lifelong humanist.
 He was president of the British Humanist Association from 1982 to 1999, and president of the Rationalist Press Association from 1982.
 He was one of the signers of the Humanist Manifesto.

 He married Christine Stockman, also a mathematician and astronomer, in 1947; she had been one of Hoyle's research students and like him she went on to be active in the humanist movement.
 Together, they had two sons and three daughters, one of whom is Professor Liz Bondi, feminist geographer at the University of Edinburgh.
-He died in Cambridge in 2005, aged 85 and his ashes were scattered at Anglesey Abbey near Cambridge.
+He died at Cambridge in 2005, aged 85 and his ashes were scattered at Anglesey Abbey near Cambridge.
 Christine died in 2015.